 The main objectives of this chapter is to provide information on the data required to enrich the representation of grassland in the model.
-We will apply FarmDyn to run scenarios in the GHG mitigation reduction in line with findings of chapter 2 and chapter 3.
+We will apply FarmDyn to run market based GHG emission reduction scenarios in line with findings of chapter 2 and chapter 3.
 Results will especially focus on the potential reduction of up-stream emissions from purchased feed and to which extent the purchased feed can be replaced by grass-based feeds of similar qualities.
-Required information are the nutrient contents of the harvested grass in different management systems, the nitrogen fertilizer requirements, the cost associated with the higher number of cuts, and the circumstances under which farmers could be willing to switch from prevalent management systems to more intensive ones.
 Section 4.2 provides an overview of what is needed in Farmdyn to parameterize the new grassland management options and the methods and data used.
 Section 4.3 presents scenario results.
 Section 4.4 elaborates on policy design, discussing the impact of market based policies including a system of subsidies on GHG emission reduction and taxes on reference GHG emission levels.
 Section 4.5 finalises with discussion and conclusion.